aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 ## Changelog

-Because Karpenter `v1.0.0` will run both `v1` and `v1beta1` versions of NodePools and EC2NodeClasses, you don't immediately have to upgrade them to v1.
+Because Karpenter `v1.0.0` will run both `v1` and `v1beta1` versions of NodePools and EC2NodeClasses, you don't immediately have to upgrade the stored manifests that you have to v1.
 However, in preparation for later Karpenter upgrades (which will not support `v1beta1`, review the following changes from v1beta1 to v1.

 Karpenter `v1.0.0` changes are divided into two different categories: those you must do before `1.0.0` upgrades and those you must do before `1.1.0` upgrades.